Battle of Kissingen: The battle

 The Prussian troops crossed the Rhön Mountains and occupied Brückenau, while the Bavarians took positions along the Saale between Steinach in the northeast and Hammelburg in the southwest.
 The Prussian Commander Eduard von Falckenstein directed the division of August von Goeben directly to Kissingen.
 The division of Gustav von Beyer was sent to Hammelburg and the division of Edwin von Manteuffel to Waldaschach (today: Aschach), Hausen and the Friedrichshall saltworks (today: Obere Saline) to capture the neighbouring bridges and catch the Bavarians in the flank.
 In a fight at Waldaschach the Prussians captured the village and the bridge in the afternoon.
-At Hausen and Friedrichshall north of Kissingen, where the Bavarians had built a strong line of defense to cover their right flank, heavy fightings developed.
+At Hausen and Friedrichshall north of Kissingen, where the Bavarians had built a strong line of defense to cover their right flank, heavy fighting developed.

 The division of Goeben arrived from northwest on the right side of the Franconian Saale in opposite of the town.
 The Bavarians had entrenched themselves on the left bank of the Saale and barricaded the bridge Ludwigsbrücke.
 At about 9 o'clock the Prussians started attacking the bridge.
 The attack was repulsed at first.
 But a pedestrian walkway at the mill Lindesmühle about 500 meters south of the town had not been completely destroyed by the Bavarians.
 The Prussians were able to make this bridge accessible again and bring troops to the other side of the Saale.
 These attacked the Bavarians on their left flank while on the Ludwigsbrücke a second attack took place.
 Previously, the Bavarian cannons that covered the approaches to the bridge had to be withdrawn under the fire of the Prussian artillery, so that the Prussian infantry finally succeeded in crossing the Ludwigsbrücke and entered the town.
-Heavy street fightings followed.
+Heavy street fighting followed.
 At about one o'clock in the afternoon the town was conquered and the Bavarians had to retreat to the east.
 After fierce fighting in the cemetery Kapellenfriedhof (chapel cemetery) east of the town, the Bavarians had to retreat to the village of Winkels, where they built up a new line of defense on the surrounding heights Sinnberg and Winterleite.
-The Prussians advanced and in the further fightings the Bavarian commander, Lieutenant General Oskar von Zoller, was hit by a shell and mortally wounded.
+The Prussians advanced and in the further fighting the Bavarian commander, Lieutenant General Oskar von Zoller, was hit by a shell and mortally wounded.
 Until about three o'clock in the afternoon all the Bavarian positions on the heights were taken by the Prussians.
 Now the Prussians advanced to the neighbouring village Nüdlingen.
 At 4 p.m.
 Bavarian reinforcements from Münnerstadt reached Nüdlingen - unnoticed by the Prussians.
 A surprising Bavarian counterattack was partially successful at first.
 But in the evening the Prussians started a vigorous counterattack for their part.
 The Bavarians, who suffered from lack of ammunition, were thrown back onto Nüdlingen.